Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzVpnClientRootCertificate.md

 ## SYNTAX

 ```
-Remove-AzureRmVpnClientRootCertificate -VpnClientRootCertificateName <String>
+Remove-AzVpnClientRootCertificate -VpnClientRootCertificateName <String> -VirtualNetworkGatewayName <String>
- -VirtualNetworkGatewayName <String> -ResourceGroupName <String> -PublicCertData <String>
+ -ResourceGroupName <String> -PublicCertData <String> [-DefaultProfile <IAzureContextContainer>]
- [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmVpnClientRootCertificate** cmdlet removes the specified root certificate from a virtual network gateway.
+The **Remove-AzVpnClientRootCertificate** cmdlet removes the specified root certificate from a virtual network gateway.
 Root certificates are X.509 certificates that identify your Root Certification Authority: all other certificates used on the gateway trust the root certificate.
 If you remove a root certificate computers that use the certificate for authentication purposes will no longer be able to connect to the gateway.
-When you use **Remove-AzureRmVpnClientRootCertificate**, you must supply both the certificate name and a text representation of the certificate data.
+When you use **Remove-AzVpnClientRootCertificate**, you must supply both the certificate name and a text representation of the certificate data.
 For more information about the text representation of a certificate see the *PublicCertData* parameter description.

 ## EXAMPLES